-The parametric modeling of the RV reducer was completed through Unigraphics (UG) software.
+The parametric modelling of the RV reducer was completed through Unigraphics (UG) software.
 Due to the pillow-like structure of the pin gear and the symmetrical distribution of the cycloidal gear in the robot reducer, the model is simplified to the meshing contact form of a cycloidal gear and a pin gear.
 The simplified model was imported into ABAQUS for finite element analysis.

 In order to better compare the examples, two ABAQUS models have been established, as shown in Fig. 13.
-The model A in Fig. 13 a) is the "full blank".
-The model B in Fig. 13 b) is the "blank with holes".
+Model A in Fig. 13a is the "full blank".
+Model B in Fig. 13b is the "blank with holes".